robert-hh/BME280/README.md

 mode is the setting for oversampling of the humidity value, address the i2c address used.

-## Property
+## Properties

-### values = BME280.value
+### values = BME280.values

 The `values` property is a convenience function that provides a tuple of human-readable string values to quickly check that the sensor is working.
 In practice, the method to use is `read_compensated_data()` which returns a `(temperature, pressure, humidity)`-tuple

+### altitude = bmp.altitude
+Altitude in m.
+The altitude is calculated based on the value given to the property sealevel (see below).
+Obviously, this value does not have to be the sealevel pressure, but any pressure you may select, for instance to measure altitude difference in general.

+### bmp.sealevel = sealevel
+### sealevel = bmp.sealevel
+Setting and getting the pressure for altitude calculation.
+The default is 101325 Pa, but you can use your local QNH in Pa, or set a local pressure to determine altitude difference.

+### dew_point = si7021.dew_point
+Returns the dew_point temperature (°C) calculated from the actual temperature and humidity.

 ## Methods

 ### values = read_compensated_data(result = None)

-Values is an array of either integers of floats, holding the values of temperature, pressure and humidity.
+Values is an array of either integers (bme280_int.py) of floats (bme280_float.py), holding the values of temperature, pressure and humidity.
 The format differs for integers and floats:

 #### Integer formats:
 * `temperature`:  the temperature in hundredths of a degree Celsius.
 For example,